PROFILE

 but currently may contribute as little as 12% to

 GDP.
-Agricultural export include cotton, fruit
+Agricultural exports include cotton, fruits

 and vegetables, hides, and meat, but farmers are